zeeyong/zeeyong.github.io/content/conferences[korean]/conference-paper/[2025, [2] Fall] KSME/index.md

 ---
-title: 'Design Optimization of OLED Display Panels for Drop Impact Resistance Using A Graph Neural Network'
+title: 'Safe Reinforcement Learning for 3D Large Scale Constrained Layout Optimization'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Seokjun Kim
-  - Jangseop Park
+  - Sanghoon Jin
-  - Sunwoong Yang
+  - Yubin Lee
   - Namwoo Kang*

 # Author notes (optional)